jlgrons/ssROC/README.md

 # ssROC

 R package for Semi-Supervised ROC (ssROC) Analysis for Reliable and Streamlined Evaluation of Phenotyping Algorithms.

-# Note: This used an old version of the code.

 # Installation

 ```{R, eval = FALSE}
 devtools::install_github(repo = "https://github.com/jlgrons/ssROC")
 ```